kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## September 24 prep

+Fix your transcription based on the comments you received from you colleague. *Do not* simply make changes they suggest, but examine their comments carefully to see if they are helpful/correct or not.
+(You will receive many comments for musical improvement in your career, and not all of them will be helpful.)
+If you are in good shape, you can also begin to work on the remainder of the song.
+Complete drafts will be due on Sept.
+29.

 ## September 22 peer-review assignment

 Send an electronic copy of your transcription (PDF required; notation program file optional) as well as a link to your recording online to the partner you worked with in class on the 17th.
 Also, send me a copy of your transcription as it currently stands (email is fine, or share on Google Drive).